 The Mustelids are a large group of mammals, including weasels, badgers, martens, and otters.
 From this entire group, only one species are classed as marine mammals.
 Sea otters can be found on the Pacific Ocean’s coastline, starting from Alaska all the way down to California.

 Sea otters are popular and adorable marine mammals.
 They are mainly recognized by their furry bodies and their ability to lie on the back and float on water.
 Sea otters are carnivorous and have to eat at least 25% of their body weight daily.
 Their diet comprises crabs, mussels, sea urchins, and clams.

 Unlike other marine mammals, sea otters lack blubber.
 This is why they have thick fur to keep them warm.
 The dense fur insulates their bodies from the cold of the water and also prevents heat loss.

 Sea otters have to groom their fur to keep it in good condition constantly.
 By doing this, the fur can trap air and heat next to the skin.
 The fur also keeps them buoyant in water.

-Sea otters are social creatures and stay in groups of either females with their pups or males alone.
+Sea otters are social creatures and stay in groups of either female with their pups or males alone.